microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/deployment/_index.md

 ## Clean up the deployment

 To clean up your deployment, simply delete the resource group using Azure CLI or Azure portal.
+If you used Azure Developer CLI to deploy then ```azd down``` can be used instead.

 ```shell
 az group delete -n <name of your resource group>